The media mix becomes more confusing

-- number On average, 48 applications are submitted to a job advertisement, 19 will be examined more closely.
+- Number: On average, 48 applications are submitted to a job advertisement, 19 will be examined more closely.

-- content 98,9 percent of top 1.000 companies do not (yet) consider videos and infographics as an important part of an application, but infographics are more important than videos.
+- Content: 98,9 percent of top 1.000 companies do not (yet) consider videos and infographics as an important part of an application, but infographics are more important than videos.

-- Medium Mobile recruiting is important just to address suitable target groups in the course of employer branding.
+- Media: Mobile recruiting is important just to address suitable target groups in the course of employer branding.
 However, finding a job for applicants is a deadly business - and 66,2 percent prefers to do it at home on their desktops.

 The results show that companies and jobseekers are divided on some aspects of the application.
 The aim should be to bring together both parties and find common standards.
 Clear communication on the part of the companies as well as feedback from the career-oriented stakeholders are essential.

-Today, technology-based recruitment offers more opportunities than ever to bring together both parties, as illustrated by the thematic special "Technology leap in recruitment".
+Today, technology-based recruitment offers more opportunities than ever to bring together both parties, as illustrated by the thematic special "Technology leap in recruiting".
 The selection ranges from robot recruiting to gamification to applicant management systems.
 However, these options are still discussed more than used - by the way, companies and job seekers hardly differ.

 One third of the companies surveyed (37,6 percent) as well as the jobseekers and career prospects (35,7 percent) are of the opinion that modern forms of communication will have to be used more in the future and expect the same from others, 35,7 percent of the companies and 37,8 percent of the Job seekers.